Learn more about the

 /models folder: The

 /platforms folder and the

 jovo deploy command are enough.
-Go to Jovo CLI to learn more about all commands.
+Go to Jovo CLI Commands to learn more about all commands.

 alexaSkill folder contains all the information of your Alexa Skill needed to deploy the skill to the Amazon Developer Portal using the

-config file, which has the basic deploy settings of your skill.
-We recommend you to not make any changes to this file.
+config for v1.
+We recommend you to not make any changes to these files.

 jovo build command (if you're making use of the Jovo Language Model), updated manually, or updated in the Amazon Developer Portal and then imported with